Beijing city fines online education firms for false advertising

-GSX Techedu Inc (GSX.N), TAL Education Group (TAL.N), Koolearn Technology Holding Ltd (1797.HK) and Gaosi were given the maximum fine for falsely claiming that the price for its online courses before discount was much higher than it actually was, the regulator said.
+GSX Techedu Inc, TAL Education Group, Koolearn Technology Holding Ltd and Gaosi were given the maximum fine for falsely claiming that the price for its online courses before discount was much higher than it actually was, the regulator said.

 Chinese authorities are playing catch up in the regulation of online learning platforms.
 Earlier this month, the education ministry forbade online education firms from offering minors live-streamed courses and games at night, to ensure children get enough sleep.